-- The Canadian Institute of Planners (CIP) - ➤ The national organization of professional planners in Canada.
-Today CIP has over 7,000 members. - The Planning Institute of British Columbia (PIBC) - Represents 600+ professional community/regional planners throughout BC and the Yukon. - American Planning Association (APA) - A non-profit public interest and research organization representing nearly 40,000 practicing planners, officials, and citizens involved with urban and rural planning issues. - Association of Collegiate Schools of Planning (ACSP) - Consortium of 100+ university departments/programs offering planning degrees as well as programs that offer degrees affiliated with planning - Accreditation Boards: - Professional Standards Board (Canada) - Planning Accreditation Board (US)
+- The Canadian Institute of Planners (CIP) - The national organization of professional planners in Canada.
+Today CIP has over 7,000 members. - The Planning Institute of British Columbia (PIBC) - > Represents 600+ professional community/regional planners throughout BC and the Yukon. - American Planning Association (APA) - A non-profit public interest and research organization representing nearly 40,000 practicing planners, officials, and citizens involved with urban and rural planning issues. - Association of Collegiate Schools of Planning (ACSP) - Consortium of 100+ university departments/programs offering planning degrees as well as programs that offer degrees affiliated with planning - Accreditation Boards: - Professional Standards Board (Canada) - Planning Accreditation Board (US)

-Bookable spaces (outside of each's scheduled class time, and by contacting sherli.mah@ubc.ca):
+Bookable spaces (outside of scheduled class times, and requested by filling out a Room Booking form found on the website, following the parameters described there, and submitting to info.scarp@ubc.ca):